Popular Rome Tours

 Tours will meet and begin outside the Visitor Information Center, located on the south colonnade next to the statue of St. Peter (the left side if facing the Basilica).
 They last about two hours, depending on the wait for security.
 Reservations and tickets are neither required nor available for this tour.
 Simply arrive at the designated meeting spot and time, and a seminarian (dressed in clerics) will be there to greet you.

-Due to American holidays and irregularities in the academic calendars, there will be no tours on the following 2019 dates: April 12-April 29 included, May 1-9 included, and May 17.
-Should your travel plans fall within these dates, unfortunately no tours will be available.
+Due to American holidays and irregularities in the academic calendars, there will be no tours on the following 2019 dates: May 9, May 10 and May 17.
+Should your travel plans fall on this date, unfortunately no tours will be available.

 St. Paul Outside the Walls